Anthony Griffin, Corporate Division

 At AEON, we are responsible for teaching not only English, but valuable communication skills as well.
 Unlike what one learns in a textbook, the English language can serve as a new avenue of communication, and this can be seen in the way our students interact with us.
 I have seen so many people who are otherwise shy or reserved, open up and speak to each other in English with so much enthusiasm and energy.
 AEON lessons allow us to tap into a whole new part of our personalities.
 And it’s not just the students that benefit from English conversation.
 Having been an introvert for most of my life, at first I was concerned about how I would make the transition to becoming an AEON teacher.
 But seeing the excited expressions on my students faces as they communicate in a whole new language allowed me to open up and establish what I now call my “teacher” face.
 As a result, I have gained so much confidence, swagger, and interpersonal skills that I would have never acquired had I not taken on this role.

-Alfred Cuba, AEON Kyushu Honbu Trainer
+Tristan Crespo, AEON Kyushu Honbu Trainer

 Mariko Miura, Institute of Language Education